sysagnostic/website/content/english/blog/isolating-postgres-instances.md

 (To check rlimit settings for an individual process, you can read the `/proc/<PID>/limits` file.)

-### Nice value managed from systemd
+### Nice configuration managed by systemd
-A nice value can also be defined in systemd service unit files.
+Nice value can also be defined via systemd service unit files.

 To check the nice value setting for a systemd unit, you can use the `systemctl show` command.

-    systemctl show <name>.service | grep "Nice"
+    systemctl show <name>.service --property=Nice

-(To check the priority and nice value of an individual process, you can use the `ps -o pid,comm,pri,ni -q <PID>` command.)
+To check the priority and nice value of an individual process, you can use the `ps -o pid,comm,pri,ni -q <PID>` command.

-## Isolating resource consumption of PostgreSQL instances in systemd
+## Configuring resource consumption isolation of PostgreSQL instances via systemd

-Having looked at all of those settings in general, let's put them to use by implementing isolation of resource consumption for PostgreSQL in systemd.
-You will see how service units can be set up, and what to put into the unit files for those units for resource control purposes.
+Having looked at all of those settings in general, let's put them to use by configuring isolation of resource consumption for PostgreSQL via systemd.
+We shall take a look at how service units can be set up, and what unit file parameters may be used for resource control purposes.

 ### Setting up systemd service units for PostgreSQL instances
 Most Linux distributions have a default PostgreSQL service unit (like `postgresql.service`), for a simple setup, with a single PostgreSQL server instance.
-It usually looks something like this (this was taken almost word by word from SUSE Linux, but of course it will be slightly different with each distribution):
+The example unit file was copied from SuSE Linux distribution, but of course it can be slightly different on each distribution:

     root@sysagnostic:~ # systemctl cat postgresql.service